-Jurisdiction Dimension of the organizing framework Key findings Pan-Canada Public health strategies Information and education provision Non-pharmaceutical measures to prevent infection Avoiding sources of exposure (e.g., reducing contact with infectious birds, animals, or environments) Using personal protective equipment Washing hands Following safe food handling procedures Non-pharmaceutical measures to control the spread of infections Case contact and management Border control measures Pharmaceutical measures used as part of public health strategies Vaccinations (in humans) Antivirals Surveillance and reporting Priority populations Groups at higher risk of exposure Working with non-commercial or backyard flocks Working with unpasteurized milk products (e.g., milk processing plant worker, cheesemaker) Hunting and trapping wild birds and mammals (e.g., Indigenous harvesters) In light of the recent detection of highly pathogenic avian influenza (HPAI) in unpasteurized milk of dairy cattle in the U.S., the Canadian Food Inspection Agency (CFIA) in collaboration with Health Canada and the Public Health Agency of Canada (PHAC) has been proactively testing commercial milk samples across Canada to detect fragments of the virus As of 14 May 2024, all tested samples have been negative for fragments of HPA1 According to a 15 May 2024 update from the federal government of Canada, throughout the current outbreak of A(H5N1) in poultry in Canada, over 11 million domestic birds have been estimated to have been affected by HPA1 Estimates of the number of birds in infected flocks are provided for each province Cattle producers, consumers, and veterinarians are advised to report any suspected detection of HPA1 infection to CFIA as they aim to promote consistency in their support for provinces, territories, and industry when managing the disease in cattle As of 29 April 2024, CFIA requires an addendum to the export certificate of cattle imported from the U.S. that certifies that the lactating dairy cows: have tested negative by PCR for influenza A virus at a National Animal Health Laboratory Network laboratory of they tested positive for influenza A virus, have completed a 60-day waiting period and have retested negative: have not been in a location where HPAI has been detected during the 60 days prior to exportation PHAC also provides guidelines on handling wildlife to protect health for hunters and members of the public about avia influenza (H15N1) transmission, symptoms, and treatment on their website To mitigate and manage an outbreak of avian influenza using a One Health approach, the guidance on human health issues recommends that the leading agencies among government, industry, agriculture, environmental, and public health sectors work collaboratively
+Jurisdiction Dimension of the organizing framework Key findings Pan-Canada Public health strategies Information and education provision Non-pharmaceutical measures to prevent infection Avoiding sources of exposure (e.g., reducing contact with infectious birds, animals, or environments) Using personal protective equipment (e.g., masks, gloves) Washing hands Following safe food handling procedures and recommended cooking temperatures Farm and market biosecurity measures (e.g., ventilation, controlled access, cleaning and disinfection practices) Non-pharmaceutical measures to control the spread of infections Case and contact management Border-control measures Pharmaceutical measures used as part of public health strategies Vaccinations (in humans) Antivirals Surveillance and reporting Priority populations Groups at higher risk of exposure Working on a commercial poultry farm (e.g., producers), including seasonal/migrant workers Working with non-commercial or backyard flocks Working with unpasteurized milk products (e.g., milk processing plant worker, cheesemaker) In light of the recent detection of highly pathogenic avian influenza (HPAI) in unpasteurized milk of dairy cattle in the U.S., the Canadian Food Inspection Agency (CFIA) in collaboration with Health Canada and the Public Health Agency of Canada (PHAC) has been proactively testing commercial milk samples across Canada to detect fragments of the virus.
+As of 16 July 2024, all tested samples have been negative for fragments of HPAI.
+According to the federal government of Canada, as of 15 July 2024 over 11 million domestic birds were estimated to have been affected by HPAI throughout the current outbreak of A(H5N1) in poultry in Canada.
+Estimates of the number of birds in infected flocks are provided for each province.
+Cattle producers, consumers, and veterinarians are advised to report any suspected detection of HPAI infection to CFIA as they aim to promote consistency in their support for provinces, territories, and industry when managing the disease in cattle.
+As of 29 April 2024, CFIA requires an addendum to the export certificate of cattle imported from the U.S. that certifies that the lactating dairy cows: have tested negative by PCR for influenza A virus at a National Animal Health Laboratory Network laboratory if they tested positive for influenza A virus, have completed a 60-day waiting period, and have re-tested negative have not been in a location where HPAI has been detected during the 60 days prior to exportation.
+PHAC provides guidalines on handling wildlife to protect health for hunters and members of the public on their website, including precautionary measures for handling sick or dead birds and steps to take in the event of exposure or the development of flu symptoms.
+PHAC also provides guidance on human health issues and information for health professionals and the public about avian influenza A(H5N1